PairUni: Pairwise Training for Unified Multimodal Language Models: Method

-This section describes: (1) vanilla GRPO with mixed tasks; (2) pairwise GRPO with UG‐pairs; (3) Pair-GPRO, which incorporates pair similarity into advantage weighting.
+This section describes: (1) vanilla GRPO with mixed tasks; (2) pairwise GRPO with UG‐pairs; (3) PairGRPO, which incorporates pair similarity into advantage weighting.
+The formulation is model-agnostic and can be applied to both autoregressive and discrete diffusion backbones.
 Each step is designed to better align understanding and generation, reduce conflict, and stabilize learning.

-\textbf{(1) Vanilla GRPO with mixed tasks.} We form a batch $\mathcal{B} = \{\tau_i\}_{i=1}^N$ of $N$ trajectories, where each trajectory $\tau_i$ is either an understanding or generation task.
-Each trajectory corresponds to output tokens $o_{1:T}$ given a prompt/input $q$, under the current policy $\pi_\theta$ and past policy $\pi_{\theta_{\mathrm{old}}}$.
-For each token at timestep $z$, define the importance ratio

-We compute a scalar reward $r$ per trajectory ($r_{\mathrm{Und}}$ if it is an understanding sample, $r_{\mathrm{Gen}}$ if generation).
-Trajectories that share the same prompt $q$ are grouped into sets of size $G$.
-Within each group, we normalize the rewards by subtracting the group mean $\mu_r$ and dividing by the group standard deviation $\sigma_r$, obtaining a group‐relative advantage

-which is then applied to all tokens in that trajectory.
-The vanilla GRPO objective is then